joPayWie/fakEcommerce/README.md

 ![Register](/public/readmeImages/registerPage.png)

-It uses Firebase as database, both for products and for the orders created.

-The site is 100% responsive.
+### The site is 100% responsive.

 ## 🛠️ Build entirely with:
 - React with [Vite](https://vitejs.dev/guide/)
 - [Chakra](https://chakra-ui.com/)
+- [Firebase](https://firebase.google.com/?hl=es-419) � as database, both for products and for the orders created.

 [Check the deploy](https://fak-ecommerce.vercel.app/)